rvosa/bio-phylo-forest-dbtree/docs/paper.md

 # Introduction

-The estimates of phylogeny that appear in the literature are continuing to get larger and larger.
-The contexts within which these trees appear vary somewhat.
-In some cases, the tree is constructed as a 'one off' estimate that was required in order to test a hypothesis in a phylogenetic comparative framework [e.g. @Zanne:2014].
-In other cases, the tree is the outcome of an initiative to produce such trees and is thus a demonstration of the method [e.g. @Hinchliff:2015; @Smith:2018].
+Larger and larger phylogenies are being published.
+The contexts in which these trees appear vary somewhat.
+Sometimes, a tree is published as a 'one off' estimate needed for testing a hypothesis in a phylogenetic comparative framework [e.g. @Zanne:2014].
+In other cases, the tree demonstrates the capabilities of initiatives to produce megatrees [e.g. @Hinchliff:2015; @Smith:2018].
 In yet other cases, the trees are provided as snapshots of the diversity contained in a database [e.g. @vanOven:2009; @Kirby:2016; @Federhen:2012; @DeSantis:2006].

-All these data coming publicly available is a wonderful development.
+All these trees coming publicly available is a wonderful development.
-However, the format in which these data are published is not necessarily the most convenient from the perspective of programmatic reuse.
-Most commonly, phylogenetic trees of this size are made available in the Newick format [@Newick], as other formats [e.g. @Nexus; @NeXML] add verbosity in exchange for a potential level of richness of annotation that is not needed in this case anyway.
-From the perspective of conciseness when transmitting tree files, Newick is thus a sensible choice.
-However, the researcher-programmer who wants to reuse such a tree in a scripting environment is then faced with the need to parse text containing the parenthetical tree description and load some kind of graph structure or object into memory every time the script is run.
+However, the format in which they are published is not always convenient for reuse.
+Most commonly, large phylogenetic trees are made available in Newick format [@Newick], as other formats [e.g. @Nexus; @NeXML] are too verbose.
+From this perspective of conciseness, Newick is a sensible choice.
+However, the researcher-programmer who wants to reuse such large trees in a scripting environment is then faced with the need to parse complex parenthetical tree descriptions and load some kind of graph structure or object into memory every time the script is run.
 With large trees, this takes a lot of time and consumes a lot of working memory.
-For example, loading the latest release of the Open Tree of Life estimate [v10.4, see @Hinchliff:2015] into DendroPy [@DendroPy] takes about 15 minutes and consumes over 8 GB of RAM.
-This could very well be acceptable for some use cases (e.g. for processes that subsequently run for very long) but it can clearly be a limiting factor under other circumstances.
+For example, loading the latest Open Tree of Life estimate [v10.4, see @Hinchliff:2015] into DendroPy [@DendroPy] takes about 15 minutes and consumes over 8 GB of RAM.
+This might be fine for some use cases (e.g. for processes that subsequently run for very long) but it can be a limitation in other situations.

-An alternative approach is to ingest the tree file into a portable, on-disk database as a one-time operation, and then access the tree data through a database handle.
-Subsequently, there is no more complex text parsing, and the tree does not have to be loaded into memory to be able to query its topology.
-To exploit these advantages, the NCBI taxonomy [@Federhen:2012] is distributed in the form of database tables, for example.
-In that case, and indeed in most cases where trees that might be polytomous are represented in databases, the topology is captured using adjacency lists, where each database record for a node (except the root) contains a reference to its parent by way of a foreign key relation.
-The downside of this is that tree traversal requires recursive
+An alternative approach is to ingest a large tree into a portable, on-disk database as a one-time operation, and then access the tree through a database handle.
+No more recurrent, complex text parsing, and the tree does not have to be loaded into memory to query its topology.
-queries: to get from a tip to the root, each focal node along the path has to be visited in turn to look up its foreign key relation to its parent.
+The NCBI taxonomy [@Federhen:2012] is distributed as database tables with this usage in mind, for example.
+In that case, and indeed in most cases where trees that might have polytomies are represented in databases, the topology is captured using adjacency lists, where each database record for a node (except the root) contains a reference to its parent by way of a foreign key relation.
+The downside of this is that tree traversal requires recursive queries: to get from a tip to the root, each focal node along the path has to be visited in turn to look up the foreign key relation to its parent.
 This is relatively slow.
-A possible solution to this is to use relational database engines that can compute transitive closures, but not all commonly-used engines support those and the computation imposes additional computational cost on the ones that do.
+A possible solution to this is to use relational database engines that compute transitive closures, but not all commonly-used engines support those, and their computation imposes additional computational cost on the ones that do.

-Pre-computing certain metrics and topological indexes as column values can obviate the need for some of these traversals entirely, thereby speeding up tree traversal significantly.
+Pre-computing certain metrics and topological indexes as column values can obviate the need for some recursions entirely, speeding up topological queries significantly.
 The general idea is illustrated in Fig 1.
 The topology shown is represented in the table, with one record for each node, by way of the following columns:

-- **name** - the label (if any), i.e. the values in this column correspond to those in the tree.
+- **name** - the node label.
+The values in this column correspond to those in the tree.
-- **length** - the branch length (if any).
+- **length** - the branch length.
-- **id** - a primary key, which is generated as an autoincrementing integer.
+- **id** - a primary key, generated as an autoincrementing integer.
-- **parent** - a foreign key, whose value references the primary key, i.e. the **id**, of the parent node.
+- **parent** - a foreign key, whose value references the primary key of the parent node.
-- **left** - an index that is generated as an autoincrementing integer in a pre-order traversal, i.e. moving from root to tips, parent nodes are assigned the index before their child nodes.
+- **left** - an index generated as an autoincrementing integer in a pre-order traversal: moving from root to tips, parent nodes are assigned the index before their child nodes.
-- **right** - an index that is generated as an autoincrementing integer in a post-order traversal, i.e. moving from root to tips, child nodes are assigned the index before their parents.
+- **right** - an index generated as an autoincrementing integer in a post-order traversal: moving from root to tips, child nodes are assigned the index before their parents.
 That is, "on the way back" in the recursion.
 - **height** - the node height, i.e. the distance from the root.

-Like most relational database implementations of trees, i.e. using adjacency lists, the children of _n1_ can be select like so (returning _C_ and _D_):
+In relational database implementations of trees that use adjacency list of this form, the children of _n1_ can be selected like so (returning _C_ and _D_):

 ```sql